-04. 60 minutes is a good length, even if you don’t feel you’ll be able to keep everyone engaged.
+- 60 minutes is a good length, even if right now you don’t feel you’ll be able to keep everyone engaged.

-10. Have your husband or host help you manage time and your progress through your agenda.
+- Have your significant other or host help you manage time and your progress through your agenda.

 How To Save Time at a Virtual Baby Shower